-You, the accomplished professional navigating Nairobi's vibrant landscape, present a polished, purposeful, and perpetually progressing image on LinkedIn.
+You present a polished, purposeful, and perpetually progressing image on LinkedIn.
 Your digital persona reflects ambition, achievement, and an unwavering drive.
 Yet, when Sunday morning arrives, perhaps you find yourself still in bed at 9 AM, a quiet awareness settling in: that ambitious project you championed last Tuesday, the one you so confidently posted about, hasn't truly advanced.
 This isn't a sign of hypocrisy; it's a profound piece of data, a signal from your deepest self.

 What This Disparity Reveals